 All four should be important to you when it comes to picking out your lawyer.
 Our firm was established in 1961 by John F. Muller Sr., we continue to insist on total quality as the guiding principle of our business.
 We constantly review and update our procedures as we seek new ways of working for our clients.

-Since 1961, our top-rated lawyers at Muller, Muller, Richmond, Harms, & Myers, P.C. have handled debt collection in Michigan.
+Since 1961, our top-rated lawyers at Muller, Muller, Richmond, & Harms, P.C. have handled debt collection in Michigan.
 We’ve tracked down overdue accounts, winning many settlements for our clients along the way.
 We handle your case with the professional attention it deserves and we’re well prepared to use all our options to collect your overdue debts.

 If you need help settling a debt owed to your business by a debtor in Michigan, contact our experienced attorney for debt collection in Michigan.